IFNSO: Iteration-Free Newton-Schulz Orthogonalization: Experiment

 \subsection{Ablation Study}

-We study the effect of the polynomial depth $N$ on approximation performance, as shown in Fig. \ref{fig:Ablation Study}.
-By varying $N$ while keeping all other training settings fixed, we observe that increasing $N$ consistently improves the expressive capacity of the model, leading to lower approximation error on the target interval $(0,1)$.
-However, beyond a certain depth, the performance gain saturates, while the computation burden gradually increases.
-Therefore, we set $14$ as our default $N$ for the matrix.
-These results indicate that a moderate value of $N$ provides the best trade-off between approximation accuracy and stability.
+We study the effect of the polynomial depth $L$ on approximation performance, as shown in Figure \ref{fig:Ablation Study}.
+By varying $L$ while keeping all other training settings fixed, we observe that increasing $L$ consistently improves the expressive capacity of the polynomial, leading to lower approximation error on the target interval $(0,1)$.
+However, beyond a certain depth, the performance gain saturates, while the computational burden gradually increases.
+Therefore, we set $14$ as our default $L$ for the matrix.
+These results indicate that a moderate value of $L$ provides the best trade-off between approximation accuracy and stability.